If you would like your child to attend our school, please see full details of our admission arrangements below.

 In the event of over-subscription, the following criteria will be applied, in priority order, to determine which applications will be granted:

-2. Children, who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school.
+2. Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school.

-3. Other children who live in the catchment area.
+3. Children who live in the catchment area at the closing date for applications.

 In the event of over-subscription within any criterion, preference will normally be given to children who live nearest to the school as the crow flies.
 Distances are measured from the entrance to the child’s home to the principal entrance of the main administrative building of the school using the County Council’s distance measuring software.